zeroarst/dependency-updates-commenter/README.md

 Nevertheless, there might be something that I missed or don't know that actually work better than using Regular Expression.
 If you know any please let me know.
 </p>

+# Report Issues
+If you come across any issue please report it with the log printed via command line: `./gradlew :module-if-have:cDU --debug | grep duc-log`.
+For `buildSrc` run `./gradlew -p buildSrc cDU --debug | grep duc-log`.